Robert-W/esri-leaflet-webpack/README.md

 <pre lang='text'>
 <code>npm run build</code>
 </pre>
-<p>This runs <code>rm -rf build && ENV=prod webpack -p && cp ./src/{.htaccess,index.html} ./build/ && mkdir ./build/libs && cp ./src/libs/*.js ./build/libs</code>.
+<p>This runs <code>rm -rf build && ENV=prod webpack -p && cp ./src/{.htaccess,index.html} ./build/ && ditto src/libs/*.js ./build/libs</code>.
 So it will not include source maps or run a watch command.
-It will output the bundles and all necessary assets(html files, images, and libraries) into a build directory next to the src directory.</p>
+It will output the bundle and copy all necessary assets(html files and libraries) into a build directory next to the src directory.
+These commands may not work on all systems and you may need to edit the script to work on your system.
+If that's the case, still run <code>ENV=prod webpack -p</code> to bundle up your javascript and save it in the build directory, but you will need to write a script to copy over the libs folder, the index.html and if desired, the .htaccess file.</p>